TheShoutingParrot/pypassgen/README.md

 # pypassgen

-This is a python command line password generator
+This is a python cli password generator

-For information on how to use this program, run pypassgen -h.
+# Licence

 This program is under the UNLICENSE.